- Where did you learn about dogs?

 Our training works with dogs of all ages, breeds and with all issues, because it is how dogs understand the world.
 The key is communication and developing an ongoing relationship of love, trust and respect.
 We teach you to understand your dog, and know how to develop a healthy relationship with them.
 We give you the skills to communicate clearly and effectively, and how to read your dogs intentions.
 It’s important to remember that everything you do has meaning to your dog.
 It is very simple—you just have to practice.

 How long should my training sessions be?

-A relationship is on going all of the time, not done in sessions.
-You don’t think of being a good parent or partner for 10-15 minutes a day; it is who you are as a parent or partner all day long and the same applies to your relationship with your dog.
-With a large vocabulary you can communicate and connect all day long – giving your dog lots of jobs to do to keep him busy and entertained.
+Every relationship, whether human or canine, is ongoing all of the time, not done in sessions.
+You don’t think of being a good parent or partner for 10-15 minutes a day.
+It’s a full-time endeavor.
+The same applies to your relationship with your dog.
+We can help you communicate and connect with your dog all day long, giving your dog lots of jobs to do to keep them busy and entertained.
 This creates a happy human and a happier dog.

 What kind of leash/collar is best?

 For the comfort and safety of your dog, the wider the collar, the better.
 It should be made of a strong, but comfortable material (we prefer nylon), and double the usual thickness.
 Narrow collars can cause damage to a dog’s trachea and thyroid, and cause too much discomfort.
 We don’t want your dog to be good to avoid pain; we want them to be good because they understand.

 Note: NEVER leave a collar on without a leash attached to you.
 Dogs get into fatal trouble when collars get caught on just about anything.